What If My Car Accident Was Caused by Drowsy Driving?

-What is Drowsy Driving?
+What Is Drowsy Driving?

 • has gotten an inadequate amount of sleep

-• suffers from a sleep disorder, or
+• suffers from an untreated sleep disorder

 • is taking medication (prescription or over-the-counter) that causes drowsiness.

-While drowsy driving can be tied to a number of causes, drowsiness itself can take different forms, including situations where a driver:
+Drowsiness itself can take different forms, including situations where a driver:

 • actually falls asleep at the wheel